ievazzade/ievazzade.github.io/_publications/2009-10-01-paper-title-number-1.md

 “Energy transfer in strained graphene assisted by discrete breathers excited by external ac driving”, PHYSICAL REVIEW B 95, 035423 (2017)'
 ---
 This paper is about the number 1.
-The number 2 is left for future work.
+The number 2 is left for future work.d

 [Download paper here](http://academicpages.github.io/files/paper1.pdf)